 Capture learning in action — students working with professors and in settings where students are experiencing their breakout moments.

 Show community, environment, movement and laid-back lifestyle.
-Photograph both active moments at campus events and quiet moments of students on campus.
+Photograph active moments at campus events and quiet moments of students on campus.

 Photograph portraits with energy and expression, and feature subjects in an environment relevant to their story.
 Vary focal lengths for different uses in digital and print — close up, waist up and full body, etc. with both horizontal and vertical orientations.
 Feature more of the background in the frame when it makes sense.